HolyLarZarus/HolyLarZarus/README.md

 - 👀 I’m interested in Software Development and Inovation
 - 🌱 I’m currently learning everything I can
 - 💞️ I’m looking to collaborate on Discord (theholylarzarus)
-- 📫 How to reach me tomhtmlqdh@gmail.com
+- 📫 How to reach me tomhtmlqdh@gmail.com or Discord
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: C++ is the best pogramming Language ever created ;)